tyson-swetnam/nakoda/docs/triage.md

     * **Action Taken:** The original Mini-me PDB was deemed unsafe and removed.
 It was replaced with a new, unused PX4 PDB.
 All power leads were carefully desoldered from the old board and re-soldered onto the new PDB with proper spacing and insulation.
 Connections were continuity-tested before applying battery power.

     * **Additional Upgrade:** A new Power Supply Board (PSB), similar to the type used on Nakoda, was also acquired for Mini-me.
-This type of board simplifies power wiring and reduces the need for high-current soldering directly onto the PDB main pads, potentially improving reliability. *(Installation pending or completed - clarify if needed)*
+This type of board simplifies power wiring and reduces the need for high-current soldering directly onto the PDB main pads, potentially improving reliability.
+Installation completed along with cable resizing and remanagement.

 * **Nakoda Wiring Issues:**